 Circa 1926-1927 - Gray observation, no lights, type D, M-style trucks, standard couplers.

-Circa 1928 - This car probably only came with the Greenway Special Set in 1928.
+Circa 1928 - This car probably only came with the Dixie Flyer in 1929.
 Paint is the pale green, but has snake pull couplers, outside brass vestibules and inside lights.

 Circa 1928 - Flat black, Black Diamond car from 1928 has 144 number plate, outside red painted vestibules, snake pull couplers and inside lights.